SeldonIO/seldon-core/docs-gb/operational-monitoring/observability.md

 ---
-description:nInstalling kube-prometheus-stack in the same Kubernetes cluster that hosts the Seldon Core 2.
+description: Installing kube-prometheus-stack in the same Kubernetes cluster that hosts the Seldon Core 2.
 ---